TAbdiukov/txtShear/README.md

 ( although I have the Icons8 licence from github 2019, best safe than sorry)

 #### Naming
-The original project's name roughly said *"Hand-Writer-Z"* (what a name heh).So in honour of the old code, and at the same time for convenient command-line usage, I trunkated the name to *hwz*
+The original project's name roughly said *"Hand-Writer-Z"*.
+So in honour of the old code, and at the same time for convenient command-line usage, I trunkated the name to *hwz*